ldthomas/siwe-suggestion/README.md

 4. Time tests show that this siwe parser runs about twice as fast as the original.
 Not as big a gain as I expected, but not a bad improvement.

+5. [valid-url](https://www.npmjs.com/package/valid-url) and [uri-js](https://www.npmjs.com/package/uri-js) dependencies have been
+   eliminated.
+However, I have only worked on the siwe-parser package and have not touched the siwe package except to eliminiate the place where it validates the URI returned from siwe-parser.
+This is no longer necessary since the URI is either valid or the siwe-parser will fail.

+6. I've been winging it with typescript.
+I probably could have done a better job of taking advantage of it.

 ### Suggestion only

 I should note that this is being done as a suggestion only.
 I am not familiar with Etherium or the Sign in with Etherium project.
 Therefore, I am not working with a fork with the intention of submitting a pull request.
 Perhaps, if the siwe developers have sufficient interest in the version I am suggesting here we can create a pull request or some other means of incorporating the suggestions here.